-The British were holding their own along the Niagara frontier during the summer of 1812, but the Americans were planning a major offensive when the campaign season opened in the spring of 1813.
-The British urgently needed reinforcements, which would have typically come by sea up the St. Lawrence River to Quebec City.
-But this route was closed by ice and would not open until April, too late for campaign season.
-Because of the quiet nature of the land war in the Maritimes, it was decided to send the 104th Regiment of Foot from Fredericton, N.B. to Kingston, Ontario.
-554 men, split into companies of 100, began the long march to Kingston, during one of the coldest, snowiest winters on record.
+During the summer of 1812, the British managed to maintain their position along the Niagara frontier.
+However, the Americans were preparing a significant offensive for the upcoming campaign season in spring 1813.
+The British urgently required reinforcements, which would usually arrive by sea via the St. Lawrence River to Quebec City.
+Unfortunately, the route was closed due to ice and wouldn’t open until April, making it too late for the campaign season.
+Consequently, the decision was made to dispatch the 104th New Brunswick Regiment from Fredericton, New Brunswick, to Kingston, Ontario, as the land war in the Maritimes was relatively calm.
+The regiment, comprising 554 men divided into companies of 100, embarked on the arduous journey to Kingston during one of the harshest, snowiest winters on record.

-The 104th Regiment is recognized by a plaque in Carleton & York Regiment Memorial Park, located next to the Armory on Carleton Street in Fredericton.
+The 104th New Brunswick Regiment is recognized by a plaque in Carleton & York Regiment Memorial Park, located next to the Armory on Carleton Street in Fredericton.

 This post has already been read 3333 times!